arcee-ai/mergekit/docs/create_a_merge_method.md

 This always returns a tensor.
 It accepts a method name or a method object, optional `ids` for mapping-valued per-input parameters, a `name` for tensor metadata and error messages, and `dtype`/`out_dtype` controls. `base_index` refers to the input sequence, even when custom IDs are supplied.
-It uses the same validation and execution as the logical-batch interface below; checkpoint buffer handling belongs to `merge_state_dicts`.

-The decorator constructs a callable method.
-Construction does not register it;
-registration is only needed for lookup by name.
-Built-ins are already registered.
+Use `merge_state_dicts` for checkpoint buffers.

 For multiple outputs or explicit tensor metadata, pass a sequence of groups:

 ```python